Your IoT devices are under attack!

 These results were not really a surprise to me.
 This virtual server hosts a website, running Apache, with a Tomcat AJP backend, and SSH access for admin purposes.

-In this article I showed you a detailed look at the anatomy of an IoT device.
-Then, I showed you the anatomy of an IoT malware attack and some malware attacks that have made the news.
-Finally, I showed you how to protect your IoT devices by changing default passwords and running scans of your IP address.
+In this article I showed you a detailed look at the anatomy of an IoT device and then the anatomy of an IoT malware attack.
+If you understand how IoT malware attacks happen, you can be better prepared to secure your IoT solutions right from the start.